 In addition to the different interannual factors that impact the success of Alaska sablefish, various aspects of their life-history have likely adapted to exploit the various oceanographic features available.
 Starting with their initial life-stages, eggs are spawned on the slope at about 300 – 800m (around January - March) and are generally retained at depths of about 400m and deeper, remaining somewhat buoyant.
 It is generally assumed that a majority of spawning occurs along the eastern and central GOA, which has a narrower continental shelf (relative to the western GOA) and may facilitate for easier cross-shelf mechanisms to transport larvae onto the shelf, through tidal amplifications, local patterns of upwelling, and interactions with the complex topography of the GOA (i.e., interactions with troughs, submarine canyons, and banks can result in tidally generated internal waves, shelf-slope eddies, and current meanders that can also bring oceanic water up to the shelf).
 However, some spawning likely also occurs around the western GOA region.
-Simulation studies have suggested that spawning along the western GOA continental slope does not result in egg and/or larval retention within the GOA, given the westward influence of the ACC, AS, and AC, and instead, likely results in eggs and larvae being transported in the Bering Sea and Aleutian Islands (assuming that no directed movement occurs).
+Simulation studies have suggested that spawning along the western GOA continental slope does not result in egg and/or larval retention within the GOA, given the westward flow of the ACC, AS, and AC, and instead, likely results in eggs and larvae being transported into the Bering Sea and Aleutian Islands (assuming that no directed movement occurs).
 The transition from eggs to larvae is thought to occur after several weeks (12 – 30 days), where larvae are relatively large in size (~6mm), which may help improve survival rates.
 Furthermore, larvae are thought to only exhibit movements after about a month, during which they ascend to the neuston (around May) and are able to control their vertical movements, through the development of fairly large pectoral fins during this life-stage.
 As such, if eddies or meanders were to be encountered, larvae and juveniles are likely to be able to maintain their vertical positions within eddies, while exhibiting directed horizontal movements towards inshore regions when encountered.
 Directed horizontal movements are not unlikely for sablefish, particularly given their large pectoral fins, and because simulation studies have found that in the absence of horizontal movements, larvae rarely get advected into known regions of high juvenile sablefish abundance (Gibson et al. 2019).